Jass Kaselaan at Saaremaa Museum

 During the residency in Saaremaa Museum, artist Jass Kaselaan had the opportunity, as an outsider, to observe and experience the day-to-day routines of one of the oldest museums in Estonia.
 As a result, he developed a clear vision, almost an image of the museum as a mind filled with diverse memories.

-In general, a museum can be seen as a social memory which in its essence is similar to human memory.
+In general, a museum can be seen as a social memory that is similar to human memory in its essence.
 The exhibits kept in the museum thereby earn the meaning of memories.
-Memories are in essence mental pictures stored in our mind or they can also be noted down.
-In the same way the exhibits are recollections of events, former times, people...
+Memories are essentially mental pictures stored in our mind or on a piece of paper.
+In the same way, the exhibits are recollections of events, former times, people...
 Similarly to memories, some exhibits are more important, play a bigger part in self-identification — others are, on the contrary, considered irrelevant.

 While familiarizing himself with the collections of the museum, Kaselaan was most fascinated by the exhibits/memories that had been left in the background, forgotten or did not fit any one definition.
-As a sculptor, what seemed most remarkable to him was an object of dolomite that was found during the TalTech Kuressaare College’s archaeological excavations.
-The form and distinctive features of the object resemble a human head of dolomite.
-Obviously the dolomite object does not date back to ancient times nor is it relevant in a historical or artistic sense, which from the museum’s perspective makes its value as an exhibit dubious.
+As a sculptor, what seemed most remarkable to him was an object of dolomite that was found during the archaeological excavations at the site of the Tallinn University of Technology Kuressaare College (TalTech’s Centre for Blue Economy).
+The form and distinctive features of the object resemble a human head.
+Obviously, the dolomite object does not date back to ancient times nor is it relevant in a historical or artistic sense making its value as an exhibit dubious from the museum’s perspective.

-The artist, being interested in the pastness, takes on the role of a memoir archaeologist.
-The conceptual side of Kaselaan’s exhibition deals with memory, remembering, defining, forgetting and other generally human phenomena that arise in a concentrated way especially in the context of a museum.
+The artist, being interested in the pastness, took on the role of a memory archaeologist dealing with memory, remembering, defining, forgetting and other generally human phenomena that arise in a concentrated way, especially in the context of a museum.